 What's Going On?

-If you purchased an Indexed Universal life insurance policy, ClassAction.org wants to hear from you.
+If you purchased an Indexed Universal life insurance policy, read on for more information.

-We have reason to believe that some companies, including AXA Equitable and Pacific Life, may have used misleading financial return illustrations when selling their permanent life insurance policies.
-Several consumer groups, policyholders, financial regulators and other insurance companies have complained about the practice – and now the attorneys we work with are looking into whether class actions can be filed.
+It is believed that some companies, including AXA Equitable and Pacific Life, may have used misleading financial return illustrations when selling their permanent life insurance policies.
+Several consumer groups, policyholders, financial regulators and other insurance companies have even complained about the practice.

 Indexed Universal Life Insurance: How Could I Have Been Misled?